uwescience/MinWA/motivation.md

 **Research Question**

-This project uses unique longitudinal data from 2010-2017 to examine the effects of Seattle’s 2015 $15 minimum wage ordinance on workers earning low wages in the Puget Sound while accounting for the impact of residential displacement.
+This project uses unique longitudinal data (Washington Merged Longitudinal Administrative Data - WMLAD) from 2010-2017 to examine the effects of Seattle’s 2015 $15 minimum wage ordinance on workers earning low wages in the Puget Sound while accounting for the impact of residential displacement.
 The following question guides this research:

 To what extent did the minimum wage ordinance affect residential displacement, the demographic distribution of workers, housing price burden, and work commute burden in the Puget Sound region from 2010-2017?